foureyes/csci-ua.0480-spring2019-008/syllabus.markdown

   <div class="col-md-6">
     <div class="panel panel-default">
 <a name="Tutoring"></a>
-<div class="panel-heading">Accommodations, Long Term Illness, Incompletes</div>
+<div class="panel-heading">Accommodations, Long Term Illness, Falling Behind</div>
 <div class="panel-body" markdown="block">

-* accommodations, illness, falling behind
+If you are falling behind, please see me in-person as soon as possible:

+* before or after class
+* during office hours
+* ...or by appointment

+Notification of accommodations

-	* if you have an accommodation you  must inform me by the time the midterm exam is returned
+* if you have an accommodation you must inform me by the time the midterm exam
+* (note that Moses Center will inform me of official accommodations, so if you've registered with them, there's no need for additional notification)

-* incompletes cannot be requested (they are determined by me when calculating grades... for students who have the majority of their work done but have missed some coursework due to circumstances outlined above in the "late homework" section)
+Note that an incomplete cannot be requested (they are determined by me when calculating grades... for students who have the majority of their work done but have missed some coursework due to circumstances outlined above in the "late homework" section).

 </div>
     </div>